bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ~~~

+[[ Editor's note: If the client is using its own key as the proof, like
+with a bearer access token, the AS is going to need to know if the client's
+key has been rotated.
+We don't have a mechanism for rotating the token's key
+or the client's key yet either -- so that could occur through this management
+function as well. ]]

 ## Revoking the Access Token {#revoke-access-token}

+If the RC wishes to revoke the access token proactively, such as when
+a user indicates to the RC that they no longer wish for it to have
+access or the RC application detects that it is being uninstalled,
+the RC can use the token management URI to indicate to the AS that
+the AS should invalidate the access token for all purposes.

 The RC makes an HTTP DELETE request to the token management
 URI, signing the request with its key.